blueluna/psila-nrf52/README.md

 # Utilities for nRF52

-Verktyg means utilities in swedish.

 ## Parts

 ### nRF52 802.15.4 radio

-`nrf52-radio-802154` is a crate for using the nRF52 radio peripheral in IEEE 802.15.4 mode.
+The `radio` module implements the nRF52 radio peripheral in IEEE 802.15.4 mode.

+### nRF52 timer

+The `timer` module implements a timer using the nRF52 timer peripheral(s).

 ## License